 At Hola Coffee, they make sure to select and roast (in their own independent space) exceptional coffees that they sell all around the world.
 Also, they give advice to other coffee businesses, serve coffee at events, organize tastings, and are SCA-certified trainers.
 Their merchandise is created by the designer Miriam Persand and it’s not difficult to fall for one of their t-shirts or tote bags.

-A step away from the Reina Sofía Contemporary Art Museum, we find this small coffee shop designed as a take-away, where they serve and distribute coffee from Dabov, the most well-known roaster in Bulgaria and active participants in the Cup of Excellence program.
+A step away from the Reina Sofía Contemporary Art Museum, we find this small coffee shop designed as a take-away, where they serve and distribute their own brand of coffee.

 With its beautiful Mirage by Kees van der Westen espresso machine and Kalita as preferred pour-over method, they prepare everything from house blends to exceptional coffees from multiple origins.
 Owner Kristiyana Ancheva has placed all of the focus on the coffee, which you can enjoy with a homemade cake.

 Dropping in to Acid is like traveling to Nordic countries without leaving the Letras neighborhood of Madrid.
 Among traditional taverns and verses by Cervantes and Quevedo, we find this space with an industrial design, brewing coffee from Danish roaster La Cabra.
 They serve an exotic seasonal menu that ranges from Turkish eggs to toast with miso and Chantilly cream, even French toast with meringue ice cream and hibiscus syrup.